MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-bits.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies whether the computer will act as a BITS peer caching server.
 By default, when BITS peer caching is enabled, the computer acts as both a peer caching server (offering files to its peers) and a peer caching client (downloading files from its peers).

 If you enable this policy setting, the computer will no longer cache downloaded files and offer them to its peers.
 However, the computer will still download files from peers.